-5.3 Power on
+5.6 Power on

-SDS6000A provides two ways for power on, which are:
+The SDS6000L provides two ways to power on, which are:

 Auto Power-on

 When the "Auto Power-on" option is enabled, once the oscilloscope is connected to the AC power supply through the power cord, the oscilloscope boots automatically.
 This is useful in automated or remote applications where physical access to the instrument is difficult or impossible.